HomeLatest NewsOpinionCan smart meters make India energy efficient?

 By ensuring accuracy and transparency in electricity management and monitoring, smart meters pave the way for a more efficient and resilient power grid.
 The integration of smart meters with renewable energy sources will enable households to better manage their energy consumption and contribute to the country’s renewable energy goals.

 It is imperative that each household adopts technologies like smart meters that empower end-consumers to control consumption and costs.
-Smart meters offer real-time data on energy usage, allowing consumers to monitor their consumption patterns and make informed decisions about energy usage.
+Smart meters offer real-time on energy usage, allowing consumers to monitor their consumption patterns and make informed decisions about energy usage.

 Additionally, smart meters enable energy suppliers to remotely monitor and manage energy distribution, reducing the need for manual interventions and optimising grid operations.
 Moreover, the deployment of smart meters can lead to significant cost savings for both consumers and energy companies.
 It enables consumers to better understand their energy consumption patterns and identify opportunities for energy savings, ultimately leading to lower utility bills.

 Smart meters are just the tip of the iceberg in the broader horizon of IoT infrastructure.
 These devices serve as the foundation for building a connected energy ecosystem, enabling seamless integration with other IoT devices and systems.
-By leveraging data analytics and machine learning algorithms, the data aggregated from smart meters can provide valuable insights into energy consumption patterns, enabling energy companies to optimize their operations and improve service delivery.
+By leveraging and machine learning algorithms, the data aggregated from smart meters can provide valuable insights into energy consumption patterns, enabling energy companies to optimize their operations and improve service delivery.

 Furthermore, smart meters also promote energy conservation and environmental sustainability.
 By providing real-time data on energy consumption, smart meters encourage consumers to adopt energy-efficient practices and reduce their carbon footprint.
 This aligns with India’s commitment to addressing climate change and transitioning towards a low-carbon economy.